 8. Reusable shopping bags, Collapsible nylon bag or small backpack.
 These live in my trunk year road so I don’t forget my bags when grocery shopping.
 They also come in handy at the library, farm market, roadside fruit stand, or street fair.
 If you ever have to leave your vehicle after an accident, etc. you can use one to take essential items with you.

-I am crazy in love with my Chicobag Hobo Shopping Bag.
+I am crazy in love with my Chicobag Hobo Shopping Bag (learn more here).
 A bunch of these durable, recycled content beauties barely take up room in my trunk because they fold up.

 9. Ball, Frisbee, etc. – for whiny kid, people, or dog situations.
 Your ball crazed doggie will LOVE you forever if you always have an extra tennis ball with you at an empty dog park.